WealthWizardsEngineering/serverless-service-config-plugin/README.md

 ```

 ## Upgrade to plugin 1.0 / slsv3:
-Serverless v3 contained some [https://www.serverless.com/framework/docs/guides/upgrading-v3](major changes) to how custom variables and parameters are used, notably that arbitrary CLI parameters are no longer permitted.
+Serverless v3 contained some [major changes](https://www.serverless.com/framework/docs/guides/upgrading-v3) to how custom variables and parameters are used, notably that arbitrary CLI parameters are no longer permitted.
 WealthWizards used these heavily.
 Thankfully they also added in params as a good alternative.
 When migrating a project to serverless framework v3 / v1.0 of this plugin, you will need be mindful of the following:

 - Any use of custom variables dependant on `opt` interpolation and custom cli vars will no longer work, e.g.
 ```yaml